 Consider altering your insurance coverage options to help transitioning employees cover the costs of elected medical procedures.
 A common obstacle is simply the cost of these procedures, so try to help lift that barrier if possible.
 Doing so only strengthens your bond and trust with your employee, as they’ll truly feel valued and supported from both a personal and professional perspective.
 At the very least, understanding transition-related care options and treatment as an HR manager keeps you well-versed on what your employees may be experiencing or need assistance with.

 If a transitioning employee has told your team that they’d like to be addressed by a different name or pronoun, we cannot stress enough how important it is to respect this.
 Their names and pronouns define their identity, regardless of whether or not it has changed over time.
-Part of HR’s job is to ensure that peers and leaders remain respectful and mindful of changes, and continue to address employees with utmost respect.
+Part of HR’s job is to ensure that peers and leaders remain respectful and mindful of changes, and continue to address employees with the utmost respect.

 Pride Month is a great opportunity to bring attention to topics like these, but the reality is that every month needs to be Pride Month.
-We need to make sure our LGBTQIA+ peers are supported and celebrated year-round, including out transgender team members.
+We need to make sure our LGBTQIA+ peers are supported and celebrated year-round, including our transgender team members.
 If your organization hasn’t started implementing pro-trans policy and change, start today using our suggestions!
 Let’s work together to create safe and inclusive spaces everywhere.